0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 ## How a node is selected for a deposit or withdrawal oracle

-Nodes with 250K staked MPC tokens associated to the [large oracle](../pbc-fundamentals/governance-system-smart-contracts-overview.md#node-operation) contract are randomly selected to join deposit and withdrawal oracles.
+Nodes with 250K staked MPC tokens associated to the [large oracle](../pbc-fundamentals/governance-system-smart-contracts-overview.md#node-operation) contract are randomly selected to join deposit or withdrawal oracles.
 If your tokens are already locked to a deposit or withdrawal oracle, you will not be selected to a new oracle until the [epoch](../pbc-fundamentals/dictionary.md#epoch) ends and the [pending period](node-payment-rewards-and-risks.md#how-long-does-it-take-to-retrieve-stakes-from-a-node-service) is over.